 How do I pay for lessons?

 You will be invoiced for a course of lessons which is calculated per half term for all private home lessons or per 10 weeks if lessons are within school.
 See here for the latest invoice dates.
-There will not be charges for any half terms or notified absences, in these incidences any pre payments will carry over to the next scheduled lesson.
-You can pay by either cheque or bank transfer - to pay by bank transfer the account details will be attached to your invoice.
+You can pay by either bank transfer - or by the link on Xero, the account details will be attached to your invoice.

 What should I do if I want to stop lessons?

 In order to operate as efficiently as possible, we use an automatic rebooking system.
 This means that, unless you inform us that you wish to cancel your chosen instrument lessons, we will automatically enrol you onto a new lesson course.
 If you do not wish to be re-booked it is vital that you inform us by the stated deadline which is before any new payment cycle (details of which can be found on your welcome letter).
 You can do this by email, phone or post but if we have not received notification by the deadline your place will be automatically rebooked and the refunds/cancellation policy will apply - Once a course has started, we regret that Rockademy cannot issue refunds or credits.

 What happens if a lesson is missed - can we make up the lesson?

 How does teacher absent from school affect payment?